lukeswitz/DragonSync/README.md

 ## How It Works

 1. The Sniffle compatible dongle captures Bluetooth 5 long range extended packets.
-2. The captured packets are sent to the Sniffle receiver script which forwards them via ZeroMQ (ZMQ).
+2. The captured packets are decoded by the decoder.
 3. DragonSync receives the ZMQ messages and translates them into CoT format.
 4. The CoT messages are sent to a TAK server or multicast to the network for ATAK devices to detect and monitor drones.